“`html

 Key Considerations When Creating a Trust

-By carefully considering these factors and seeking professional advice, you can ensure that your trust fund is set up in a way that meets your needs and provides the maximum benefit in terms of legal inheritance tax planning.
+By carefully considering these factors and working with a specialist, you can ensure your trust is set up correctly to provide maximum protection as part of your inheritance tax planning.

 Take Advantage of Business Reliefs